pret/pokecrystal/docs/vc_patch.md

 This will also create two ROM files, **pokecrystal11.gbc** and **pokecrystal11_vc.gbc**.
 The pokecrystal11_vc.gbc file has the patches already applied to it; do *not* use this file!
 The ROM file and patch file must share the same name, so use pokecrystal11.patch together with pokecrystal11.gbc.

+## Custom files

+There are a few files involved with building the `.patch` file, in addition to the ones used for building ROMs.

+### vc/pokecrystal11.patch.template

+The `.patch.template` file is the basis for the `.patch` file.
+Many numeric values in the `.patch` file are derived from the values of labels, constants, and ROM content; these values are abstracted into *commands* that get evaluated by `tools/make_patch` to output symbolic names as their actual values, formatted to match the original `.patch` file.

-## vc/pokecrystal11.constants.asm
+### vc/pokecrystal11.constants.asm

 The `.constants.asm` file is used to create a `.constants.sym` file.
-Typical `.sym` files only list the values of *labels* (ROM banks and addresses); this file is used to list *constants* that are needed by the patch template.
-Any constants that the patch template needs must be explicitly printed here with the `vc_const` macro.
+Typical `.sym` files only list the values of *labels* (ROM banks and addresses); this file is used to list *constants* that are needed by the `.patch.template`.
+Any constants that the `.patch.template` refers to must be explicitly printed here with the `vc_const` macro.

-## vc/pokecrystal11.patch.template

-The `.patch.template` file is used to create the `.patch` file.
-Many numeric values in the `.patch` file are derived from the values of labels, constants, and ROM content; these values are abstracted into *commands* that get evaluated by `tools/make_patch` to output symbolic names as their actual values, formatted to match the original `.patch` file.

-## tools/make_patch.c
+### tools/make_patch.c

 The program used to convert a `.patch.template` into a `.patch` file.